Taltala High School

 Taltala High School is a Bengali co-ed high school.
-It was established in the year 1910 by the Government of West Bengal.
+It was established in 1910 by the Government of West Bengal.
 The school enrolls over 700 children, aged 4 to 18.
 It is located in the Entally neighborhood of the city of Kolkata in the Indian state of West Bengal.

 The school consists of two buildings and is equipped with a laboratory.
-The school is open for both boys and girls in two separate shifts (girls during the morning and boys during the afternoon).
+The school is open for boys and girls in two separate shifts (girls during the morning and boys during the afternoon).